pds-96/pds-96.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Washington
+  - name: William E. Boeing Department of Aeronautics and Astronautics, University of Washington
     url: https://www.aa.washington.edu/

 # Short bio (displayed in user profile at end of posts)